The State of Clean Energy – 2024

 Avg.
 State Energy Efficiency Score

 Clean energy industries have represented the growth sectors of the U.S. energy economy over the past decade, providing good-paying jobs while supporting a cleaner, healthier future for communities across the nation.
-The recent passage of major pieces of legislation—the Inflation Reduction Act of 2022, the CHIPS and Science Act of 2022, and the Bipartisan Infrastructure Law of 2021—have contributed to a massive influx of both public and private investment and capital into the clean energy economy.
+Major federal infrastructure investments and a diverse suite of clean energy tax incentives contributed to a massive influx of both public and private investment and capital into the clean energy economy.

-The Clean Energy Business Network and the Business Council for Sustainable Energy are pleased to release the fourth annual State of Clean Energy, with interactive infographics documenting the clean energy economies across all 50 states and the District of Columbia.
-The 2023 edition has been reworked over previous years with more comparisons between state-level and national trends, and new data illustrating the impacts of policy.
+The Clean Energy Business Network and the Business Council for Sustainable Energy are pleased to release the fifth annual State of Clean Energy, with interactive infographics documenting the clean energy economies across all 50 states and the District of Columbia.
+The 2024 edition has been updated with a fresh look, providing a snapshot of state-level energy economies and the growth of the clean energy ecosystem according to the latest data from 2023.

 The map below depicts state CO2 emissions rates for the electricity sector.
 Click on a state to access the full infographic for a snapshot of clean energy deployment, jobs, CO2 emissions, energy efficiency, federal grants for energy R&D, and private-sector investment.